 Add the email step to your workflow.

-In the sidebar, enter the email name (for internal use only), subject, and the sender information for your email.
+In the sidebar, enter the email subject and the sender information.
 You can also enable Google Analytics and select the language of your email.

 Click Design email and select a campaign editor to create your email.